MattSegal/django-survey/README.md

 # Survey app

 A basic survey web app written in Django with no JavaScript.
+Read more about how it was written in this [accompanying blog post](https://mattsegal.dev/django-survey-project.html)

 This is a website where users can create surveys and get answers to their questions.
 A user can sign up, create a survey, add questions to the survey, and then send a link to other people.
 When the survey is complete, the user can see what percentage of people answered each question.